-The National Assembly may sit in closed session, at the demand, either of the President of the Republic, or of the Prime Minister or of one-fifth of its members.
+Each Chamber of the Parliament may sit in closed session at the demand, either of the President of the Republic, or of the Prime Minister or of one-fifth of its members.

-The National Assembly votes its regulations which may enter into force only after having been recognized as conforming to Constitution by the Constitutional Court.
-Any ulterior modification is equally submitted to this latter.
+Each Chamber of the Parliament adopts its regulations which enter into force only after having been recognized as conforming to the Constitution by the Constitutional Court.
+Any subsequent modification is equally submitted to the latter.

-The National Assembly enjoys financial autonomy.
+The Parliament enjoys financial autonomy.